victordomingos/optimize-images/docs/docs_EN.md

 ##### Show only the progress

-This will only show the overall progress and not the optimization result of every file.
+This will only show the overall progress and not the optimization result of each file.

 ```
 $ optimize-images --only-progress ./